bahrus/xtal-fragment/README.md

 xtal-fragment just overrides appendChild, to make the children appended become siblings.
 No support for  copy from, or proxying.

-Maybe [sceadu-fæx](https://github.com/bahrus/sceadu-fax) extends xtal-fragment, with support for slots?
+Maybe [sceadu-fæx](https://github.com/bahrus/sceadu-fax) extends xtal-fragment, with support for slots, and xtal-wrap extends sceadu-fæx?

 Only support one level of slotting.
 Would nested xtal-wraps be able to take care of multi-level slotting?